ferdinandvanwyk/gs2_correlation/doc/source/simulation.rst

    seaborn_context : str, 'talk'
        Context for plot output: paper, notebook, talk, poster.
-See: http://stanford.edu/~mwaskom/software/seaborn/tutorial/aesthetics.html film_fps : int, 40
+See: http://stanford.edu/~mwaskom/software/seaborn/tutorial/aesthetics.html write_field_interp_x : bool, True
-       Frames per second of the film. film_contours : int, 30
-       Number of contours to use when making films.
-More contours => bigger files. film_lim : array_like, None
-       This sets the min and max contour levels when making films.
-None means that the contour min and max are automatically calculated. write_field_interp_x : bool, True
        Determines whether the radial coordinate is interpolated to match the BES resolution when writing to a NetCDF file.